trognlien/UEDGE/README.md

 solution algorithm.
 A finite-volume differencing algorithm is used.
 Over 95% of the coding is in Fortran with the remainder being C.

+# Related and auxiliary software

+Although UEDGE is written in Fortran, for efficient execution and analysis of results, it utilizes either Python or BASIS scripting shells.
+Python is easily available for many platforms (http://www.Python.org/).
+The features and availability of BASIS are described in "Basis Manual Set" by P.F.
+Dubois, Z.C.
+Motteler, et al., Lawrence Livermore National Laboratory report UCRL-MA-118541, June, 2002 and http://basis.llnl.gov/).
+BASIS has been reviewed and released by LLNL for unlimited distribution.
+The Python version utilizes PYBASIS scripts developed by D.P.
+Grote, LLNL.
+The Python version also uses MPPL code and MAC Perl script, available from the public-domain BASIS source above.
+The Forthon version of UEDGE uses the same source files but utilizes Forthon to produce a Python-compatible source.
+Forthon has been developed by D.P.
+Grote (see http://hifweb.lbl.gov/Forthon/ and Grote et al. in the references below), and it is freely available.
+The graphics can be performed by any package importable to Python, such as PYGIST.
+The parallel version of UEDGE available through Python also uses the PETSc linear algebra solver whose development has been led by ANL (https://www.mcs.anl.gov/petsc/).

 # Authors contributing to V7 release
 T.D.
 Rognlien, I. Joseph, W.H.
 Meyer, M.E.
 Rensink, and M.V.
 Umansky, LLNL
 (trognlien@llnl.gov, joseph5@llnl.gov, meyer8@llnl.gov, rensink1@llnl.gov, umansky1@llnl.gov)